clearlinux/how-to-clear/04-mixing.md

 ```

 Note the version number in the URL isn't `21810` but this content comes
-from an earlier update, as listed in the Manifest(`21530`).
+from an earlier update, as listed in the Manifest (`21530`).

 ### Content

 The content that `swupd` delivers is provided to the OS in different
 ways to optimize the download and make it as small as possible.
 For the
-most common cases the server calculates the mininum needed delta
+most common cases, the server calculates the minimum needed delta
 between the content files and creates a binary diff that is very
 efficient.
-In the case the client needs a clean, and full, copy of the
+If the client needs a clean, and full, copy of the
 original file, this is also provided.
-And in the case of someone
+For the case of someone
 installing an entire bundle, the bundle content is provided as a
 tarball of the entire content all at once.